 (d) the legal bases of the processing.

 P2.2 We may process data about your use of our websites and services (“usage data”).
-The usage data may include your Internet Protocol (IP) address, geographical location, browser type and version, device type, operating system and version, referral source, length of visit, page views and website navigation paths, as well as information about the timing, frequency and pattern of your service use.
+The usage data may include your Internet Protocol (IP) address, geographical location, browser type and version, device type, operating system and version, referral source, length of visit, page views and website navigation paths, as well as information about the timing, frequency and pattern of your use.
 The source of the usage data are webservers and analytics tracking systems.
 This usage data may be processed for the purposes of analysing the use and efficiency of the websites and services.
 The legal basis for this processing is our legitimate interests, namely monitoring and improving our websites and services.

 P2.4 We may process your information included in any personal profile or comment sections on our websites (“profile data”).
 The profile data may include your name, profile pictures, social media content, gender and high-level location information.
 The profile data may be processed for the purposes of enabling and monitoring your use of our website and services.
 The legal basis for this processing is consent.

-P2.5 We may process your personal data that are provided in the course of the use of our services (“service data”).
+P2.5 We may process your personal data that is provided in the course of the use of our services (“service data”).
 The service data may include name, username, password, access logs, document downloads and document uploads, email address and postal address.
 The source of the service data is you.
 The service data may be processed for the purposes of operating our websites, providing our services, ensuring the security of our websites and services, maintaining backups of our databases and communicating with you.
-The legal basis for this processing is our legitimate interests, namely the performance of a contract between you and us and/or taking steps, at your request, to enter into such a contract.
+The legal basis for this processing is our legitimate interests, namely the performance of a contract between you and us or taking steps, at your request, to enter into such a contract.

 P2.6 We may process information that you post for publication on our website or through our services (“publication data”).
 The publication data may be processed for the purposes of enabling such publication and administering our websites and services.
 The legal basis for this processing is consent.